MPEG-1 Audio Layer I

-MPEG-1 Audio Layer I, commonly abbreviated to MP1, is a lossy audio codec and one of three audio formats included in the MPEG-1 standard.
+MP1 (formally MPEG-1 Audio Layer I or MPEG-2 Audio Layer I) is a lossy audio codec and one of three audio formats included in the MPEG-1 standard.
 For files only containing MP1 audio, the file extension .mp1 is used.

-It is a deliberately simplified version of MPEG-1 Audio Layer II (MP2), created for applications where lower compression efficiency could be tolerated in return for a less complex algorithm that could be executed with simpler hardware requirements.
-While supported by most media players, the codec is considered largely obsolete due to wider acceptance of the more complex MPEG-1 Audio Layer II and Layer III (MP3) MPEG-1 codecs.
+It is a deliberately simplified version of MPEG-1 Audio Layer II, created for applications where lower compression efficiency could be tolerated in return for a less complex algorithm that could be executed with simpler hardware requirements.
+While supported by most media players, the codec is considered largely obsolete due to wider acceptance of the more complex MPEG-1 Audio Layer II (MP2) and MPEG-1 Audio Layer III (MP3) codecs.